calebHankins/model-citizen/README.md

 # MODEL-CITIZEN

+_I am the very model of a modern meta generator_

 Export Oracle Data Modeler files as json and or SQL DDL for easier consumption by other processes

 - [MODEL-CITIZEN](#model-citizen)